k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: "You bash the orc shaman with your shield of mobility?"
 - Fix: monsters using a scroll of fire against the player and noticing they have fire resistance
+- Fix: demon lords/princes will follow you if you try to levelport past them on their home level
+- Hallucination potions can confuse monsters
+- Fix: avoid impossible when restoring stale steed ptr